srvCodes/morph_analyzer/README.md

 For the test mode:

 - the gold and predicted roots as well as features are all written to separate files within `output/roots.txt, feature_0.txt, ..., feature_6.txt`.
-- Micro-averaged precision-recall graphs are stored in `graph_outputs`.
+- Micro-averaged precision-recall graphs are stored in `graph_outputs/`.

 For the predict mode, all the predictions (i.e., roots + features) get written to the same file - `output/predictions.txt`.